 - Multiple wishlists: customers can create many wishlists that are specialized for different vendors, campaigns or anything, which helps them follow their procurement plan more effectively.

 - Negotiable quote: Hide price, motivate your customers to make a negotiation

-For instance, the Private Catalogue for Magento 2 by Aheadworks lets you display different pricing and catalogues for different logged-in customers while showcasing another public catalogue for general visitors.
-Users can also adjust products right on the catalogue pages without checking each product page and duplicate private catalogues to deliver different catalogues faster.
+For instance, the Private Catalogue for Magento 2 by Aheadworks lets you display different pricing and catalogs for different logged-in customers while showcasing another public catalog for general visitors.
+Users can also adjust products right on the catalog pages without checking each product page and duplicate private catalogs to deliver different catalogs faster.

 Let’s take the Shipping & Payment By Customer Groups from Amasty for a clear demonstration.
 The extension lets you decide whether to apply certain shipment methods (delivery companies, flat rate) and payment methods (credit card, check, etc) for different customer segments.
 Store admin, for example, can apply Freeship for the loyal customer group to nurture stronger relationships as well as encourage general visitors to register.